UN report finds Jordan, Turkey, UAE violated Libya arms embargo

 The use of drones "has been massive by both sides," a diplomat said, confirming accusations leveled previously by the UN envoy for Libya, Ghassan Salame.

-Several hundred have been deployed in Libyan territory in recent months, taking part in combat in support of Haftar's forces, US media reported earlier this week, a charge denied by Moscow.
+Several hundred have been deployed in Libyan territory in recent months, taking part in combat in support of Haftar's forces, US media reported earlier this week.

-The report also said that human trafficking and smuggling of migrants, although reduced considerably, "continues to finance networks that contribute to instability."

-The panel said there had been attempts by the National Oil Corporation in the east of the country to illicitly export crude oil.

 © 2019 AFP